Did Republicans Win the Fiscal Cliff Battle?

 Conventional wisdom says that Obama put one over on the GOP — getting them to accept higher taxes on the top 2 percent without so much as giving up a dollar for education or any other government spending program.
 Just why McConnell and Boehner were such lousy negotiators when faced with a foxy president is the puzzle the Washington pundits are trying to pull apart.

 The real story is quite otherwise.
 In the end, Republicans captured the default position on tax and spending policy at relatively limited cost to their high-income constituents.
-From now on, it is the Democrats who will be hanging by their fingernails as the country drops from one cliff to the next.
+From now on, by their fingernails as the country drops from one cliff to the next.

 The default position that Republicans have now reversed came into being when the Bush tax-cut compromise was passed by Congress in 2001.
 Bush got his tax cuts—but only for 10 years.
 When the 10 years were up, taxes would return to the high levels established when Democrats controlled the action in 1993.